Matt726-S/777/readme.txt

 -Modified by AWDG, Air Works Development Group

+WARNING: This is the Developer Version.
+If you download this, you might receive unexpected bugs or messed up features.

 COPYRIGHT NOTICE: All files in this package are owned by Flight Factor or AWDG, copying exact files, reposting, or selling files without Flight Factor's or AWDG permission is illegal.

 HOWEVER, modifying files in the legal area is OK!